Governess of the Children of France

-The Governess of the Children of France (sometimes the Governess of the Royal Children) was an office at the royal French court during pre-Revolutionary France and the Bourbon Restoration.
-She was charged with the education of the children and grandchildren of the monarch.
-The holder of the office was taken from the highest-ranking nobility of France.
-The governess was supported by various deputies or under-governesses (sous gouvernantes).
+The governess of the children of France (sometimes the Governess of the Royal Children) was an office at the royal French court during pre-Revolutionary France and the Bourbon Restoration.
+As the head of the royal nursery, she was charged with the education of the children and grandchildren of the monarch.
+The holder of the office was taken from the highest-ranking nobility of France and was passed between female family members for much of its history by right of succession (survivance).
+The governess was supported by various deputies or under-governesses (sous gouvernantes) and oversaw a household consisting of dozens of servants and caregivers.

+The Livre qui contient tout ce qui peut interesser Madame la Gouvernante des Enfans de France et surintandante de Leurs Maisons (1704-44) is the primary written source on the office of the royal governess during the Bourbon dynasty.
+It is housed and digitized by the Bibliothèque nationale de France.
+The official court document serves as a manual for the governess and her deputies.
+It includes the etiquette, ceremonial procedures and daily responsibilities of the role in great detail.
+It also consists of household inventories of the royal nursery.